martin-ockajak/cantrip/README.md

 # Overview

-Cantrip adds convenient fuctional-style methods to Rust standard library collections.
+Cantrip adds convenient functional-style methods to Rust standard library collections.

+## Motivation

+Reduce complexity and enhance readability or Rust code for a reasonable cost in performance.

 ## Features